Frustrated when your overtired baby won’t nap, especially when you’ve tried everything? You CAN keep your cool, especially with these tips.

 But if you step back, that’s a whole hour you devoted to doing the same thing over and over with no success.

-Instead, print out a list of ideas you can try when your baby won’t nap and tape it to several walls around your home.
+Instead, print out a list of ideas to try when he won’t nap and tape it to several walls around your home.
 My list included techniques like:

 - Use a pacifier